Ever asked yourself,

 Are captions only useful for the deaf or hard of hearing?

 Captions assist both hearing and deaf users to understand more clearly, and leave less chance of misinterpretation.
 They have become a must-have to cater for neurodivergent audiences.
 Some examples of where captions are useful:

 - those who have English as a second language;

 - those who find it easier to understand from reading text rather than listening to the spoken word;

 - note-taking at conferences – captions allow participants to take more accurate notes and can be used to catch something that was missed; and

 - as a complement to the spoken word.

 A skilled Stenocaptioner will produce highly accurate real-time captions (over 99% accuracy) while maintaining caption integrity.
 Stenocaptioners experience the same audio issues as everyone else in the room and these issues may include poor audibility, highly-complex content e.g. specialised content or jargon, and poor speakers.

 Is captioning expensive?

-Quality, quality, quality.
-Having a stenographer attend onsite means that not only do you eliminate most audio and connection issues, you can actually see the captioner.
-Often with remote you may discover that the person captioning for you is, in fact, a respeaker.
+When comparing prices it’s important to compare apples with apples.
+Make sure you are getting what you pay for – quality captions.
+Often with remote you may discover that the person captioning for you is, in fact, a respeaker or not a person at all but automated captions.
 It is a fact that the best captions are produced by a trained stenographer.
-At CaptionsLIVE we only use stenocaptioners so when remote is the best option, you are still guaranteed of getting the best.
+At CaptionsLIVE we only use stenocaptioners so you are always guaranteed the best.